-The transport of riders between Special Stages by private/team transport (shuttling) is strictly limited to public, open roads during Official Training.
-A rider found using a private or team vehicle on a closed/private road or track will be subject to a penalty including disqualification.
+The transport of riders between Special Stages by private/team transport (shuttling) is strictly limited to Official training sessions & must only take place on open, public roads.
+A rider found using a private or team vehicle on a closed/private road or track will be subject to a penalty up to & including disqualification.

 In certain circumstances, the use of public roads may be restricted for safety, medical access and/or to avoid excessive congestion on narrow roads.
-In such circumstances, official drop-off zones will be marked on the course map and communicated in the Race Book.
-Any racer found shuttling beyond the official drop-off zone will be subject to a penalty including disqualification.
+In such circumstances, official drop-off zones will be designated & marked on the course map and communicated in the Race Book & rider comms.
+Any racer found shuttling beyond these official drop-off zone's will be subject to a penalty up to & including disqualification.

-Any specific details regarding shuttling will be outlined in the Race Book (see Chapter 0.9.1).
+In addition, any specific details or restrictions on shuttling will be outlined in the Race Book (see Chapter 0.8.1) and the Official Training schedule for each race venue.